erinpagemd/ng-appchiever/README.md

 * live reload
 * deploy script
 * autoprefixer?
 Something for IE support
-* do i use a service for a constructor in angular
 * display based on login
 * clean up controller functions
 * dry principle in login.js